On this page

 - Additional guests cannot be invited to congregate outside of the building for the duration of the ceremony or afterwards to congratulate you to prevent people gathering and congregating together and to ensure that the entrance to the building is free for people to enter and exit safely

-If you wish to proceed with your ceremony booking please telephone 0345 4 852 888.
+If you wish to proceed with your ceremony booking please telephone 0345 4 852 888 and wait to speak to a member of the team.

-You must arrive 15 minutes before your ceremony start time, if early we will be unable to accommodate you.
-In cases of lateness, the Register Office will not allow access to the ceremony and you will have to contact the team by telephone to reschedule to a later date.
-If driving to the ceremony, please note that parking is limited around the Town Hall please ensure you leave enough time to locate parking and walk to the building to arrive 15 minutes prior to the start time.
-The ceremony is expect to be completed within 30 minutes of its start.
+- You must arrive at your ceremony start time, if early we will be unable to accommodate you.
+In cases of lateness, we will ask you to leave and contact us by telephone to reschedule.
+If driving to the ceremony, please note that parking is limited around the Town Hall please ensure you leave enough time to locate parking and walk to the building to arrive on time.
+The ceremony is expect to be completed within 15 minutes of its start time.

-In line with government guidance we request that you wear a face covering to your ceremony, unless exempt due to age, health or equality reasons.
-When wearing a face covering you should wash your hands or use hand sanitiser before putting your face covering on and after taking it off and it is important that you don't touch your face covering when wearing it, where possible, to avoid hand to mask transmission of the virus.
-Photos cannot be taken inside the Town Hall, outside of the ceremony rooms or at the front of the building as it is imperative the entrance is free for people to enter and exit the building whilst maintaining a social distance.
+- In line with government guidance we request that you wear a face covering to your ceremony, unless exempt due to age, health or equality reasons.
+When wearing a face covering you should wash your hands or use hand sanitiser before putting your face covering on and after taking it off and it is important that you don't touch your face covering when wearing it, where possible, to avoid hand to mask transmission of the virus

 Documents to bring